Register interest to be kept up to date with future talks and symposiums

 Saturday 14 June 2025

 In an age dominated by environmental crises, what is the future of making?
-It is clear that we cannot justify continuing to extract the planet’s dwindling resources and create objects which neither last, nor can be recycled; and so, as a species, we must find a new, sustainable way to exist.
+It is clear that we cannot justify continuing to extract the planet’s dwindling resources and create objects which neither last, nor can be recycled; and so, we must find a new, sustainable way to exist.

 STATIC OBJECTS IN A CHANGING WORLD